 To learn about the two founders and directors of Power of Moms:

-You can also watch the following quick video featuring April and Saren, or visit our Welcome Page to find out about what we can offer YOU.
-Scroll down for more information about all the great moms who run this site and common questions and answers about our website.
+Scroll down for more information about all the great moms who help run this site and see common questions and answers about our website.

 *** In our opinion, “deliberate motherhood” means you really think about what you do as a mom.
 You really care about your family and want the best for them.
 Plus you want to learn and grow and develop yourself as a person through the experience of motherhood.
 You live life purposefully.
 You embrace what you uniquely bring to your family.

 Please know that we really want YOU here.
 We need your voice.
 We need your perspective.
 Regardless of your employment situation, your background, your marital status, or your ability to make it through the bedtime routine without losing it, you belong here.
 And TOGETHER, we are Power of Moms.

 To learn about the wonderful people who make this website happen and find out more about what this website is all about, please check out the following links:

 Our Board of Volunteer Moms (1/2 of them are pictured above)

 What is the purpose of Power of Moms?